On the Sauna page, I said:

 My Bible reading turned up some examples of casual nudity which was not condemned, so it was clear that not all public nudity was wrong.
 At least, in my head it was clear.

-I was increasingly aware of the gap between my head and my emotions - and also the gap between my extreme reaction to nudity and most other people - but there didn't seem to be anything I could do about either area.
+I was increasingly aware of the gap between my head and my emotions - and also the gap between my extreme reaction to nudity and the reaction of most other people - but there didn't seem to be anything I could do about either area.
 I certainly couldn't talk about it or ask anyone what they thought.

 Things started to change when I went to Finland, although I didn't appreciate it at the time.
 I was there for three months, and the only way to get clean was to join in the weekly sauna.
 I have described this time in more details on the sauna page.